 To receive credit for a course, an undergraduate student must earn a grade of at least D-.
 To include a course in the Program of Work for a graduate degree, a graduate student must earn a grade of at least C. More information about the Program of Work is given in the Graduate Catalog.
 In addition to earning adequate grades in courses, undergraduates must have a cumulative University grade point average of at least 2.00 to maintain satisfactory progress toward a degree; graduate students must maintain a graduate grade point average of at least 3.00.
 Information about these requirements is given in the section Scholastic Probation and Dismissal.
-Computation of the grade point average is explained in Computation of the Grade Point Average.
+Computation of the grade point average is explained in the section Computation of the Grade Point Average.

 Grades are given by semester; however, in a course extending through two or three semesters, credit is not counted toward the degree until all semesters have been completed.